helle253/notes/notes/writing/american-dreamtime.md

 ---
-title: "American Dreamtime"
+title: 'American Dreamtime'
 ---

-the american dream is baby blue wallpaper
-and daytime television
-it’s a child translating between an immigration clerk
-and their mother
+the american dream is baby blue wallpaper and daytime television it’s a child translating between an immigration clerk and their mother